Research project by Santiago Perez De Rosso and Daniel Jackson of the Software Design Group

 Déjà Vu is a new platform for end-user development of apps with rich functionality.
-It features a novel theory of modularity for binding concepts; an extensive library of reusable concepts; and a WYSIWYG tool for specifying bindings and customizing visual layout.
+It features a theory of modularity for binding concepts; an extensive library of reusable concepts; and a WYSIWYG tool for specifying bindings and customizing visual layout.

 As a user you might have noticed the fundamental similarities between the many applications you use daily.
 Maybe it was the day you were scrolling through your Facebook news feed and then through your Twitter feed?
 Or when you gave a 5-star review to a restaurant in Yelp, and then to a book in Amazon?
 Or that time when you replied to a tweet and found yourself later replying to a comment on Reddit?

 In each of these instances, developers are not all doing the exact same thing.
 In some cases, the feed is listing posts authored by users, in other cases it’s showing shopping products, or books.
 Some developers need the feature to be tweaked in a unique way, or are using different languages and frameworks.
-Fundamentally, they are all doing the same thing: combining pre-existing concepts in novel ways.
+But fundamentally, they are all doing the same thing: combining pre-existing concepts in novel ways.
 If we could successfully exploit this fact, applications could be built much faster than how they are built today.
-Déjà Vu does exactly this.

 - Declarative Assembly of Web Applications from Predefined Concepts

 S. Perez De Rosso, D. Jackson, M. Archie, C. Lao, and B. McNamara III.
 In Proceedings of the 2019 ACM International Symposium on New Ideas, New Paradigms, and Reflections on Programming & Software (Onward!
 2019)

 This research is part of a collaboration between MIT and SUTD (the Singapore University of Technology and Design), and is funded by a grant from SUTD's International Design Center.